 Consider that apps may not always run maximized on desktops, but also on tablets and phones with significantly less screen real estate.

-The tool header is a flexible area that can contain various items:
+The tool header is a horizontal container at the top of an app.
+It is a flexible area that can contain various items:

-- If side navigation is used on the user interface, the tool header contains the side navigation menu icon in the leftmost position.
+- If the side navigation is used on the user interface, the tool header contains the side navigation menu icon in the leftmost position.

 A tool that implements the tool header may be embedded in the SAP Fiori launchpad, which has its own header.

 From the launchpad shell header, users have access to the launchpad services, including the home page, as well as the search, settings, and help functions.
 The tool is embedded in the shell and has little influence over its features.

 Do not duplicate any of the functionality provided by the launchpad.
 Tools must add their specific actions and settings to the respective items on the launchpad.